flectra-hq/documentation-user/content/legal/terms/partnership.rst

  - shall not use anymore the materials and the Flectra brand name, trademarks and logos or claim the existence of any partnership or relationship with ODOO ;
  - shall comply with its obligations during any notice period prior to such termination ;
- - may not use Flectra Enterprise anymore, for development, test or production purpose
+ - may not use Flectra Professional anymore, for development, test or production purpose

 .. _p_liability: